 Brain Parts & Neurotransmitters

-Lawyers have a working knowledge of the law and legal systems, physicians have a working knowledge of anatomy, physiology, disease and medication, naturopaths have an in depth understanding of the body, nutrition, and nutrients, and chiropractors are experts on the spinal column and spine.
-Shouldn't teachers having a working knowledge and basic understanding of the brain, its parts, its relationship with the body and how it learns?
+Lawyers have a working knowledge of the law and legal systems, physicians have a working knowledge of anatomy, physiology, disease, and medication, naturopaths have an in-depth understanding of the body, nutrition, and nutrients, and chiropractors are experts on the spinal column and spine.
+Shouldn't teachers have a working knowledge and basic understanding of the brain, its parts, its relationship with the body and how it learns?

 The brain is made up of 100 billion neurons, is roughly made of 78-80% water, 10-12% fat, 8-10% protein, and on average weighs about 3 pounds.

-- Cerebral Cortex - thick outer covering, has many folds and convolutions which gives it a large surface area, makes about 70% of nervous system, made of 1,000,000 miles of nerve cells
+- Cerebral Cortex - thick outer covering, has many folds and convolutions which gives it a large surface area, makes about 70% of the nervous system, made of 1,000,000 miles of nerve cells

-- Cerebrum – largest part of the brain, divided into 2 hemispheres (right & left) and each hemisphere is divided into 4 lobes (Occipital, Frontal, Parietal and Temporal)
+- Cerebrum – the largest part of the brain, divided into 2 hemispheres (right & left) and each hemisphere is divided into 4 lobes (Occipital, Frontal, Parietal and Temporal)

 - Frontal Lobe AKA Prefrontal Cortex – forehead, involved in movement, memory, language, social behavior, problem-solving, planning, and decision-making

 - Parietal lobe – middle top back of the head, involved sensory information of touch, pressure, temperature, pain, and language comprehension